Progether/weprogether/README.md

 git push origin <weprogether-yourfeaturebranchname>
 ```

-Once you have pushed to Github.com, log into Github.com and open a Pull Request from your feature branch, which I will review and either reject (with comments to help you fix any glaring issues), or merge into the master branch.
+Once you have pushed to Github.com, log into Github.com and open a Pull Request from your feature branch TO THE GH-PAGES BRANCH, which I will review and either reject (with comments to help you fix any glaring issues), or merge into the gh-pages.

 Easy peasy!